On the Liouville function at polynomial arguments: Connections to other problems

 Let us also note that Conjecture~\ref{conj_lambda} is related to, and arguably more difficult than, the problem of finding \emph{squarefree} values of polynomials (which boils down to finding solutions to $\mu^2(P(n))=1$).
 For this problem one can successfully apply sieve theory, unlike for Conjecture~\ref{conj_lambda}.

-The problem of squarefree values of polynomials has attracted a lot of attention, see \cite{erdos-1953}, \cite{hooley-1967}, \cite{booker-browning}, \cite{helfgott-cubic} for works handling polynomials of degree at most three (or products thereof).
+The problem of squarefree values of polynomials has attracted a lot of attention, see~\cite{erdos-1953}, \cite{hooley-1967},~\cite{booker-browning},~\cite{helfgott-cubic} for works handling polynomials of degree at most three (or products thereof).
 However, even for $P(x)=x^4+2$ it remains an open problem to show that $P(n)$ takes infinitely many squarefree values.
 This limits what can be proved towards Conjecture~\ref{conj_lambda} as well using existing techniques, namely with current technology we can only expect to make progress on Conjecture~\ref{conj_lambda} for polynomials that factor over $\mathbb{Q}$ into factors of degree at most $3$ (and already the cubic case appears challenging, as we cannot use sieve theory).
+See however the work of Granville~\cite{granville-abc} that shows the existence of squarefree values of polynomials under the $ABC$ conjecture.